maziac/DeZog/documentation/EmulatorInterface.md

 # General

-To interface to different emulators (e.g. MAME, ZEsarUX) the Machine classes are used.
-The specific 'Machine' implementations abstracts the emulator interface and the used "HW" (e.g. Spectrum 48, Spectrum 128, ...).
+To interface to different emulators (e.g. MAME, ZEsarUX and also ZXNext HW) the Emulator classes (EmulatorClass) are used.
+The specific 'EmulatorClass' implementations abstracts the emulator interface and the used "HW" (e.g. Spectrum 48, Spectrum 128, ...).

 In general the following interfaces are required:
 - start, stop, stepping
 - reading, setting registers
 - reading, setting memory
+- reading ZX Next registers
+- setting breakpoints
+- conditional breakpoints
+- revere debugging (cpu history)
+- save/load state

-The 'Machine' instance is created in the 'create' function.
-Here a different Machine is chosen depending on the configuration.
+The 'EmulatorClass' instance is created in the 'create' function.
+Here a different EmulatorClass is chosen depending on the configuration.

-The Machine interface to vscode via the 'EmulDebugAdapter'.
+The EmulatorClass interface to vscode via the 'EmulDebugAdapter'.
 The main interfaces are:
-- init: Initialization of the Machine.
+- init: Initialization of the EmulatorClass.
 - continue, next, pause, stepOver, stepInto, stepOut, (reverseContinue, stepBack): Stepping through code.
 Called as reaction to clicking the correspondent vscode buttons.
 - getRegisters, getRegisterValue: Returns register values.
 Called if the registers are updated, e.g. in the VARIABLES area on every step.
 - setProgramCounter: Change the program counter.
 Used when the program counter is changed from the menu.